 Joe Judge, who compiled a .299 lifetime BA in his 18 seasons with the Senators, is released by the team and will sign with Dodgers.
 The veteran first baseman will hit just .214 in 42 games with Brooklyn before getting released again and moving back to the American League with Boston, where he'll retire next season.

-Fred Saigh gains ninety percent control of the Cardinals when he buys out the interest of Robert Hennegan.
-After just two years of ownership, Hennegan makes a tidy profit of $866,000.
+Fred Saigh gains ninety percent control of the Cardinals when he buys out the interest of Robert Hennegan, who after just two years of ownership makes a tidy profit of $866,000.
 In 1953, the Redbirds' new owner will be forced out of baseball when he is sentenced to federal prison for income-tax evasion.

 The Cubs trade Ivan DeJesus to the Phillies in exchange for Larry Bowa and a promising youngster named Ryne Sandberg.
 Dallas Green, the team's new GM, had seen the potential of the future Hall of Fame second baseman while managing in Philadelphia.

-Lance Berkman (.316, 30, 106), the team’s 2004 team MVP, avoids arbitration by agreeing to a one-year, $10.5 million deal with the Astros.
+Lance Berkman (.316, 30, 106), the team’s 2004 team MVP, and the Astros avoid arbitration when they agree on a one-year, $10.5 million deal.
 The 28 year-old All-Star outfielder suffered a serious off-season knee injury (anterior cruciate ligament tear) playing flag football.

-The multi-player deal between Boston and Cleveland, held up by Guillermo Mota’s physical results, the delay of another trade in which the Indians get Jason Michaels from the Phillies, and Commissioner Bud Selig's needed approval of any transaction worth at least $1 million, is finally completed.
-Eight players are exchanged including Indians outfielder Coco Crisp, reliever David Riske and backstop Josh Bard going to the Red Sox for recently acquired third base prospect Andy Marte, catcher Kelly Shoppach, a player to be named later (minor league right-hander Randy Newsom).
+The multi-player deal between Boston and Cleveland, held up by Guillermo Mota’s physical results, the delay of another trade in which the Indians will obtain Jason Michaels from the Phillies, and Commissioner Bud Selig's needed approval of any transaction worth at least $1 million, is finally completed.
+Eight players are exchanged, including Indians outfielder Coco Crisp, reliever David Riske, and backstop Josh Bard going to the Red Sox for recently acquired third base prospect Andy Marte, catcher Kelly Shoppach, and a player to be named later (minor league right-hander Randy Newsom).

-Nobuhiko Matsunaka agrees to a seven-year contract, making it the longest deal ever signed by a Japanese player in professional baseball.
-The 32-year-old Softbank Hawks slugger will earn an estimated 500 million yen a year plus additional incentives based on performance
+Nobuhiko Matsunaka agrees to a seven-year contract, making the deal the longest ever signed by a Japanese player in professional baseball.
+The 32 year-old Softbank Hawks slugger will earn an estimated 500 million yen a year plus additional incentives based on performance

-Ubaldo Jimenez agrees to a four-year guaranteed deal worth $10 million which could be increased to $22 million if the Rockies exercises their options for 2013 and 2014.
-In his first full season, the 25-year-old Dominican right-hander led the pitching staff with 172 strikeouts while posting a 12-12 record with an ERA of 3.99.
+Ubaldo Jimenez agrees to a four-year guaranteed deal worth $10 million, which could be increased to $22 million if the Rockies exercise their options for 2013 and 2014.
+In his first full season, the 25 year-old Dominican right-hander led the pitching staff with 172 strikeouts while posting a 12-12 record with an ERA of 3.99.